LarryWoodside/barsPlus/README.md

 * **Transition duration** refers to how long the transition takes to complete.
 Specify the number of milliseconds (1000 = 1 second).

-* **Transition style**: you may change the way transitions appear using one of the standard D3 transition styles, for example, "linear" means there is a uniform speed throughout the transition while "exponential" means the transition is very slow at first and then very fast.
+* **Transition style**: you may change the way transitions appear using one of the standard D3 transition styles, for example, *linear* means there is a uniform speed throughout the transition while *exponential* means the transition is very slow at first and then very fast.

-Need I say that the "bounce" style should not be used in production applications? :smile:
+Need I say that the *bounce* style should not be used in production applications? :smile:

 ## Changing Defaults